Dr. Luis G. Cruz-Ortega

 I have more than 20 years of experience working at university counseling centers and private practice.
 Previously, I served as a senior staff psychologist at The Ohio State University's Counseling and Consultation Service and as an embedded psychologist at the OSU Moritz College of Law.
 I also worked as a college counselor at Andrews University and the University of Central Florida and as a psychotherapist in private practice in Orlando, FL, and Berrien Springs, MI.
 In addition, I have designed and taught graduate-level professional counseling courses.

 I grew up in Puerto Rico.
-I love visiting; I am able to recharge my batteries spending time in the mountains and beaches and seeing family and friends.
-In my free time, I enjoy road trips through scenic byways, landscape photography, watching movies, and spending time with my wife, our 3 young adult children, and 2 bulldogs.
+I love visiting; I can recharge my batteries spending time in the mountains and beaches and seeing family and friends.
+In my free time, I enjoy road trips through scenic byways, landscape photography, watching movies, and spending time with my family.

 McCabe, B. E., Escoto, E. R., Cruz-Ortega, L. G., Munoz-Rojas, D., & Gattamorta, K. (2017).
 Translation and psychometric properties of a Spanish version of the College Alcohol Problems Scale.
 Addictive Behaviors. doi: 10.1016/j.addbeh.2017.06.023